alasgarovs/arch-linux-hyprland-conf/README.md

 - **swappy**: A utility for managing swap space on Linux systems.
 - **grim**: A screenshot utility for Linux.
 - **slurp**: A utility for selecting regions of the screen.
-- **chiplist**: A simple checklist and note-taking application for Linux.
+- **cliphist**: A simple checklist and note-taking application for Linux.
 - **wl-clipboard**: A Wayland clipboard manager for Linux.

 #### Image Viewers